dasmikko/shellopts/README.md

-  -c=red,blue,green     @ -c takes one of the listed words -d=FILE               @ Fails if file exists and is not a file -d=EDIR               @ Fails if directory doesn't exist or is not a directory -d=INPUT:EFILE        @ Takes and existing file.
+  -c=red,blue,green     @ -c takes one of the listed words -d=FILE               @ Fails if file exists and is not a file -d=EDIR               @ Fails if directory doesn't exist or is not a directory -d=INPUT:EFILE        @ Expects an existing file.
 Shown as '-d=INPUT' in messages
 ```

 ## Commands